wp-plugins/google-no-captcha-recaptcha/README.txt

 The error messages can be translated using the "goole-nocaptcha-recaptcha-locale.pot" file, present in the languages folder of the plugin.
 For translating the message in this file follow the below steps:

-1)Convert the .pot file to .mo file and add it to the languages folder of the plugin along with the translated .pot file.
+1) Convert the .pot file to .mo file and add it to the languages folder of the plugin along with the translated .pot file.

 "goole-nocaptcha-recaptcha-locale-<language-code>.mo" and "goole-nocaptcha-recaptcha-locale-<language-code>.pot".